Department for Science, Innovation and Technology: Legislation and regulation

 legislative and regulatory reforms to drive competition and promote innovation.
-This includes completing the passage of a new Online Safety Bill, a new Data Protection and Digital Information Bill and a new Digital Markets, Competition and Consumer Bill.
+This includes completing the passage of new digital and data laws.
 DSIT is also responsible for leading the UK Government's pro-innovation approach to regulating AI.

 Ministers

-The Department's ministerial team in February 2023 consisted of:
+The Department's ministerial team is as follows, with cabinet ministers in bold:

 The department's ministers are supported by the department's civil servants under the leadership of a Permanent Secretary.
-The incumbent Permanent Secretary is Sarah Munby; previously the final Permanent Secretary at the now defunct Department for Business, Energy and Industrial Strategy.
+The incumbent Permanent Secretary is Emran Mian.

 The Government Chief Scientific Adviser is also attached to the department, and holds the rank of Permanent Secretary.
-The incumbent Chief Scientific Adviser (until April 2023) is Sir Patrick Vallance.
-His successor in this role from April 2023 will be Dame Angela McLean.
+The incumbent Chief Scientific Adviser is Dame Angela McLean.

+The National Technology Advisor is also based within the department.

+Agencies and public bodies

+The following agencies and public bodies are sponsored by DSIT.